-These condensed interim consolidated financial statements of the Company include the transactions and balances of its subsidiary, Cap Clean Energy Corp., which is a 100% owned subsidiary in Canada.
+These condensed interim consolidated financial statements of the Company include the transactions and balances of its subsidiary, Cap Clean Energy Corp. ("Cap Clean"), which is an 80.41% owned subsidiary (December 31, 2021 - 100% owned) in Canada.
 The Company consolidates its subsidiary on the basis that it controls the subsidiary through its ability to govern its financial and operating policies.